swxsoc/swxsoc/docs/user-guide/retrieving_data.rst

 Retrieving and Downloading Data
 **************************************

-The `~swxsoc.util.util.SWXSOCClient` class in the `swxsoc` package is a FIDO client used for querying and downloading data from the SWxSOC buckets.
+The `~swxsoc.util.data_access.SWXSOCClient` class in the `swxsoc` package is a FIDO client used for querying and downloading data from the SWxSOC buckets.
 Below are some examples demonstrating how to use this client for searching and downloading data.

 .. warning::